Process Framework Survey Results: January 2008

-How to Measure Anything This survey was performed in mid January and there was 339 respondents.
-The survey was announced in the blog of Jon Erickson, the Dr. Dobb's Journal editor, and in an email to the DDJ readership.
+This open research into process frameworks in IT was performed in mid January and there was 339 respondents.
+The survey was announced in the blog of Jon Erickson, the Dr. Dobb’s Journal editor, and in an email to the DDJ readership.

 The Survey Results